 Visiting hours suspended in public hospitals

 For baby units in public hospitals, visiting rules vary across units.
 Visiting hours in the Neonatal Intensive Care Unit (NICU) or Special care baby unit (SCBU) are limited for parents with restrictions on the days of visit and number of visitors.
-Please check with your hospital for the specific regulations.
+Please check with your hospital for specific regulations.

 As long as the Emergency Response Level remains active, all public hospitals have suspended their visiting hours.
 Grandpa, grandma, aunties and uncles will have to wait until your baby is back home before they can meet their newest family member.